notification-system/docs/frontend-initial-spec.md

 * User is notified when any rest API fails
 * Network related error codes are warnings.
 Other http status codes are errors.

-## Reliable Persistant Connection (Android/Linux/Windows)
+## Reliable Persistant Connection (Android/Linux/Windows and iOS foreground only for now)
 * CDAS compliant implementation
 * Notify user when the connection is lost/recovered
 * Configurable delay when the connection is lost
-* Handles automatic disconnects from the server.
+* Handles automatic disconnects from the server

 ### Special Android Settings
 * Wi-Fi and Wake Locks